 How to Buy Apocalypse Right Now

-We expect DICE to release the Apocalypse DLC as a standalone piece of content after its release for Premium Pass holders.
+DICE will release the Apocalypse DLC as a standalone piece of content after its release for Premium Pass holders.
 If you can’t wait that long, you can buy it right now via the Battlefield 1 Premium Pass.